cjerrington/cjerrington.github.io/src/posts/2023/2023-04-19-console-speech-part-2.md

 ---
 title: Console Speech API, Part 2
-excerpt: Continuation of the Console Speech with a simple game.
+description: Continuation of the Console Speech with a simple game.
 tags:
   - powershell
   - 100DaysToOffload